Vaccines

 University of Pennsylvania: mRNA vaccine development

 The mRNA H5N1 vaccine has successfully protected ferrets.
 Significant differences in antibody levels were observed between first and second dose, but also different H5N1 variants.
+The peer-reviewed publication can be found here.

 We generated an mRNA lipid nanoparticle (LNP) vaccine encoding the hemagglutinin (HA) glycoprotein from a clade 2.3.4.4b H5 isolate.
 We show that the vaccine is immunogenic in mice and ferrets and prevents morbidity and mortality of ferrets following 2.3.4.4b H5N1 challenge.